Lorcana Ruby/Amethyst Bounce Control Deck List and Guide (Set Five)

 The bounce strategy – removing cards from play into your hand – adds a significant level of difficulty to the Ruby/Amethyst deck compared to what this deck looked like way back in The First Chapter format.
 While it was strong before in its more basic control form, the added bounce mechanics add a lot of possibilities to outflank your competition, and beat them flat out in the race to twenty lore.

-Additionally, this deck runs plenty of characters capable of dishing out damage via challenges, making it a worthy adversary against the many decks running location cards right now.
+Additionally, this deck runs plenty of characters capable of dishing out damage via challenges, making it a worthy adversary in the early game while you build up to your stronger card removal characters and songs.

-Leverage Amethyst’s strong bounce mechanic to confuse your opponent
+Leverage Amethyst’s strong bounce mechanic to offset your opponent

 Madam Mim (both Fox and Snake) can be used quite effectively for a plethora of a strategies.
-In this deck, they are used for just about everything from gaining resources, to challenging foes, to recycling powerful banishment cards like Lady Tremaine.
+In this deck, they are used for just about everything from gaining resources, to challenging foes, to recycling powerful banishment cards like Madam Medusa.
 Both boast powerful strength stats relative to their costs making them ideal to keep your opponent from building up a strong board early on.

 Madam Mim – Snake